 The jury retired to consider their verdict.
 A few hours later, well into the evening, they ordered pizza.
 A few mainstream journalists, including a New York Times reporter, remained in the courtroom to await the verdict.

-Whatever and whenever the verdict, they have just been scooped by Veterans Today.
+Whatever and whenever the verdict, they have just been scooped by VT.
 This is the first report of what went on in the courtroom, and when all the dust has settled it may remain the most fair and balanced.

 As soon as the verdict is in I will post an update below.